HAFixAgent: History-Aware Program Repair Agent: Introduction

-We design \emph{HAFixAgent}, a history-aware agent for APR that integrates history heuristics (inspired by our prior HAFix work~\cite{shi2025hafix}) to enable the agent to leverage historical context alongside bash command tools during its autonomous execution.
-To evaluate the effectiveness of HAFixAgent, we apply it to all 854 bugs in the Defects4J~\cite{just2014defects4j} dataset, a widely used benchmark for evaluating APR techniques.
+This paper presents \emph{\appname}, a history-aware agent for APR that integrates history heuristics (inspired by HAFix~\cite{shi2025hafix}) to enable the agent to leverage historical context alongside bash command tools during its autonomous execution.
+To evaluate the effectiveness of \appname, we apply it to all 854 bugs in Defects4J~\cite{just2014defects4j} (Java) and all 501 bugs in BugsInPy~\cite{widyasari2020bugsinpy} (Python), two widely used benchmarks for evaluating APR techniques.
 In this study, we address the following research questions~(RQs):

-\begin{itemize} \item \textbf{RQ0. \rqzero} Before integrating repository history, we have to first establish if relevant historical information is broadly available and scalable for use in APR.
-Specifically, we analyze the Defects4J dataset to measure the availability and concentration of historical information for bugs.
-Our findings confirm that 71.1\% of bugs have available historical information and most map to a single unique blame commit.
-This result directly supports the feasibility of using a simple, single-commit heuristic for HAFixAgent, even for complex bugs.
+\begin{itemize} \item \textbf{RQ0. \rqzero} Before integrating repository history, we first establish if relevant historical information is broadly available and scalable for use in APR.
+We analyze both Defects4J and BugsInPy to measure the availability and concentration of historical information.
+Our findings confirm that 71.1\% (Defects4J) and 87.4\% (BugsInPy) of bugs have available historical information.
+In Defects4J, 99.5\% of blameable bugs map to a single blame commit, while BugsInPy shows more scattered blame (58.4\% single-commit).

-\item \textbf{RQ1. \rqone} We empirically compare HAFixAgent to recent APR systems and also quantify the extent to which any improvements are attributable to the introduction of historical context as opposed to the adoption of an agent architecture.
-For this, we evaluate HAFixAgent's effectiveness against two state-of-the-art baselines on the Defects4J dataset: one for common bugs~\cite{bouzenia2024repairagent} and another specializing in multi-hunk repairs~\cite{nashid2025characterizing}.
-The results show that HAFixAgent repairs 212.3\% more bugs than the baseline for common bugs and outperforms the multi-hunk baseline by 29.9\%.

-\item \textbf{RQ2. \rqtwo} Historical grounding should not inflate agent loops or token usage.
-We track token costs of HAFixAgent under different configurations and compare the costs.
-We found that integrating history into the agent repair loop is cost-efficient overall, without notable overhead. \end{itemize}